mayankdutta/programming_basics/Testing.md

 	- functionality of software is tested without knowledge of internal implementation of code.
 	- tester will know the expected output and input.
 	- also known as specification based testing.
+	- **techniques for generating TC in black box**
+		- *equivalence class partitioning*
+			- choose 3 values as test data one above range, one below range, one in the range.
+		- *boundary value analysis*
+		- *cause effect analysis*
+		- *error guessing*
 - **white box testing**